 You can also display rare pieces—like impressive vases or lidded candy dishes—throughout your home.
 Don’t be afraid to actually use your vases to hold fresh flowers, too.
 But, be sure to change the water daily and never let the water evaporate in the vase leaving damaging mineral deposits.

 Pink Depression glass can be surprisingly versatile in bedrooms, as well.
 Place a small pitcher and tumbler on a bedside table for use as a water set.
 A console bowl filled with silk flowers looks lovely on a dresser.
-Or, try "wallpapering” any room of the house with plates of different shapes, patterns, and sizes for a beautiful showcase.
+Or, decorate the wall of a room with plates of different shapes, patterns, and sizes for a beautiful showcase.